Farama-Foundation/Gymnasium/README.md

 This does not include dependencies for all families of environments (there's a massive number, and some can be problematic to install on certain systems).
 You can install these dependencies for one family like `pip install "gymnasium[atari]"` or use `pip install "gymnasium[all]"` to install all dependencies.

-We support and test for Python 3.8, 3.9, 3.10, 3.11 on Linux and macOS.
+We support and test for Python 3.8, 3.9, 3.10, 3.11 and 3.12 on Linux and macOS.
 We will accept PRs related to Windows, but do not officially support it.

 ## API